unisonweb/website/src/compare-lang/unison-for-java-devs.md

   "Box(" ++ toStringFunc (Box.value box) ++ ")"
 ```

-All types in Unison are invariant; so concepts like type bounds do not apply.
+All types in Unison are invariant, so concepts like type bounds do not apply.

 ```unison
 -- Type `Box Boolean` is inferred